Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/post_certificates/install_security_zos/security_groups_zos.md

 #### CFTMAIN JOB owner

-The only JOBs to be executed under the GRPMON group user must be the monitor start procedures, and the SWITCH – LOG and SWITCH- ACCNT commands.
-All CFTRECV and CFTSEND IMPL=YES commands must be defined with the USERID= and GROUPID= parameters, so that the Transfer CFT does not execute any end- of- transfer commands under user authority instead of under a correct user.
+The only JOBs to be executed under the GRPMON group user must be the monitor start procedures, and the SWITCH – LOG and SWITCH-ACCNT commands.
+All CFTRECV and CFTSEND IMPL=YES commands must be defined with the USERID= and GROUPID= parameters, so that the Transfer CFT does not execute any end-of-transfer commands under user authority instead of under a correct user.

 #### CFTMAIN execution rights